 For more on problem-solving, read: How to Handle A Customer Who’s Just Plain Wrong

 Now that you’ve learned to assess your current customer service condition, understand your customers’ requirements, create a customer-centered vision, establish customer-friendly policies, and deal with your customers more effectively, you need to educate your staff (if you have one) on how to carry out your customer service focus.
 This will involve two steps, which are communicate and train.

-• Communicate your focus–Schedule a meeting to roll out your vision for your organization and to explain the reasoning behind your customer service focus.
-Make this meeting mandatory for successful, you need to get your staff’s full cooperation and buy-in.
-Afterall, the vision and policies must become theirs, not just yours.
+Schedule a meeting to roll out your vision for your organization and to explain the reasoning behind your customer service focus.
+Make this meeting mandatory–for success, you need to get your staff’s full cooperation and buy-in.
+After all, the vision and policies in your organization’s customer service plan must become theirs, not just yours.
 At the end of the meeting, determine the next course of action with responsibilities and timing noted.

 Now you’re off to transforming your organization to one that is customer-centered!
-Good luck and have fun in the process!
+Good luck — and have fun creating your customer service plan!